Common Christmas foods dogs can’t have

 Popular on the BBQ and a secret ingredient in many recipes, onions can cause problems if eaten in excess by our pets.
 It can cause long-term problems to your dog’s red blood cells, which may lead to anaemia; making them weak and lethargic.
 They may also experience gastrointestinal upsets from onion.

 This sweetener can be found in lollies, gum, baked goods and toothpaste.
 This can cause a drop in your pet’s blood sugar levels and can lead to hypoglycaemia.
 Your pet may also experience an initial reaction of vomiting and lethargy, which can develop into seizures, and in worse cases liver failure within a few days.

 Christmas wouldn’t be Christmas without that hallmark combination of spices lingering in the air and nutmeg is one of them.
 Just be sure not to fling it around too much as you dust off your next eggnog as nutmeg is a lesser known toxin to dogs.
 The Australian Veterinary Association notes that nutmeg can be associated with tremors, seizures and nervous system issues.

-Cooked Bones – yes, Uncle Geoffrey, this includes the Christmas ham bone!
+(Yes, Uncle Geoffrey, this includes the Christmas ham bone!)